We give Whitburn Community Fridge a funding boost

-Karen Armstrong, Sales and Marketing Director for Taylor Wimpey East Scotland, says: “International Walk to School Month is a fantastic initiative and we are proud to be supporting it again this year.
+Kirsty McGill, Sales and Marketing Director for Taylor Wimpey East Scotland, says: “International Walk to School Month is a fantastic initiative and we are proud to be supporting it again this year.
 We hope that our donation of snap bands to four primary schools near our developments in West Lothian will help to encourage children to lead a healthy lifestyle, while staying safe on their walk to school.”

 Taylor Wimpey has donated over 65,000 snap bands to school children around the UK since 2014 as part of its commitment to giving back to the local communities in which it builds.

 Broxburn United’s Youth Team scores a local sponsorship from us

 The boys, aged 10 and 11, play in the West Lothian 7-a-side ‘A’ league from their base at Albyn Sports Centre in Broxburn.
 Away games take the team to some key West Lothian locations where we have new or established developments including Bathgate, East Calder and Heartlands.
 Our donation has funded new strips for the youngsters.